I am an Employer

 What is the Domestic Violence – Victims’ Protection Act?

-Domestic violence is also known as family violence.
-It means all forms of violence in family and intimate relationships.
-Domestic violence can be physical, sexual or psychological abuse.
+Domestic violence, also known as family violence, is forms of violence in family and intimate relationships.
+Family violence can be physical, sexual or psychological abuse.

 Who does the Act cover?

-Employees who have been affected by domestic violence can take paid domestic violence leave if:
+Employees who have been affected by family or sexual violence can take paid domestic violence leave if:

 • they have six months’ current continuous employment with the same employer, or